-Amanda is a Canadian-born visual ethnographer.
+Amanda is a Canadian-born documentary photographer.
 Having grown up in a town of less than 200 people in northern Alberta, she's comfortable in small and unusual places.
-She has worked for indigenous groups, government, co-management boards and industry within the context of resource management and consultation.
-With a Masters in Intercultural and International Communications, her academic and documentary work focuses on themes relating to culture and connection to place.
+Her documentary work focuses on themes relating to culture and connection to place.
+She has also worked for Indigenous groups, government, and industry within the context of resource development and communities.

 Awards, Reviews, and Workshops